semsion/python-rag-pipeline/README.md

 This project implements a lightweight Retrieval-Augmented Generation (RAG) pipeline using Hugging Face Transformers (powered by PyTorch), scikit-learn, and Python.
 The pipeline:
 - Retrieves relevant context from a corpus using semantic similarity
 - Generates coherent responses using distilGPT2
-- Ensures complete, well-formatted sentences
+- Ensures complete, well-formatted sentences (currently testing)
 - Removes duplicate content and repeated phrases
 - Handles errors gracefully